serenita-org/vero/docs/slashing_protection.md

 ## Prevention

+### Slashing Protection Database

-At the time of writing, Vero does not maintain its own slashing protection database and instead relies on the battle-tested slashing protection measures of the remote signer, similar to Vouch.
-Another layer of slashing protection may be added to Vero itself in the future.
+Vero relies on the battle-tested slashing protection measures of the attached remote signer, similar to Vouch.
+Another layer of slashing protection may be added directly to Vero in the future.

+### Doppelganger Detection

+Vero supports detecting active doppelganger validators on the network during its startup.
+Doppelgangers are identical validators that are running elsewhere.
+Running identical validators in multiple locations can lead to the validators getting slashed due to emitting conflicting votes.

+If Vero detects active doppelgangers on the network, it will not start performing validator duties and will shut down instead.

-## Detection
+## Slashing Event Detection

 Vero closely monitors and attempts to detect validator slashing events as quickly as possible